wchristian/perl5_wiki/Perceived-Positions-on-Perl-7.md

 - require both v5/v7 for perl 7.2.0 June 2021
 - There's never confusion parsing code what protocol you're looking at.

-## module or class

-Paul, ilmari

-- Add `module` (and eventually `class`) keywords; similar to `package` but implies current major version inside
-- Code still using the older `package` to be considered legacy v5 and will one day be removed

 ## v5 implied until vX is seen

-Leon, Karen, Dave M, ilmari
+Leon, Karen, Dave M, Paul, ilmari

 - Defaults do not change
 - No widespread breakage of the perl ecosystem
 - **No fork between perl5 and perl7 community and ecosystem**
 - Only one /usr/bin/perl
 - perl7 will use perl5 defaults, explicit use v7 for greater messaging and usage of new features

+#### module or class

+Additionally:

+Paul, ilmari

+- Add `module` (and eventually `class`) keywords; similar to `package` but implies current major version inside
+- Code still using the older `package` to be considered legacy v5 and will one day be removed